OmegaAOL/cerulean/README.md

 # Usability

 I plan to develop Cerulean into a full client that has all the features of Bluesky, and even surpassing it in some cases (write your own scripts for different actions, local TOTP login, tabbed usage)

+# Open-source

+The project is open-source, but licensed under the GPL3 - any forks will have to credit both me and the project as being the originator of theirs.

 # Thank you!